 Configuring Employee Tax Details

-To obtain the new tax rates, you will need to go into each Employee File -> Tax Declaration page and tick the below box:
+To obtain the new tax rates, you will need to go into each Employee File -> Tax Declaration page and tick the below box.
+N.B.
+The employee's visa country will also need to be selected.

 Please note that The ATO does not require the submission of a new tax file declaration for this change.